 E.g., if someone plays the note middle C on the piano and then plays the note High C, the listener will be able to tell which note is higher in pitch.
 But if you ask the same person at what frequency the notes are played, the person will be clueless.

 Once you understand Pitch, you should also understand Octaves.
 In music, an octave is an important interval.
-An octave is eight intervals apart in music, and it represents a doubling or halving of frequency.
+An octave is twelve semitones apart in music, and it represents a doubling or halving of frequency.
 In an Octave, the higher-pitched note will have double the frequency of the lower-pitched note and vice versa.

 E.g., If you play the middle C on the piano and then play the next C, higher to middle C. The higher C will be exactly double in frequency.
 Similarly, if you play the middle C and then play the C, lower to middle C, it will be half the frequency of middle C.